SwiftOnSecurity/OrgKit/GroupPolicy/README.md

 # OrgKit - Group Policy
 This is a set of logically grouped Group Policy Objects designed for import into Active Directory.
+This policies can be used on existing infrastruture, but they are designed for use during the initial deployment of domain infrastructure.

+> Security policies are progressive and may block access to aging or misconfigured network devices like SAN or NAS appliances.
+Please understand the individual security settings before using them.

+****

 ## Purpose
 As Windows and networks have changed, some best-practices in Group Policy design have changed or been relaxed.
 Based on experience in running Group Policy in operation, in this set there is greater-than-required separation of policies, to allow more targetted troubleshooting and future customization.